Fredrik Correa

 Fredrik Correa (born 8 February 1977) is a Swedish strength training entrepreneur and competitive powerlifter.

-He is the CEO and co-founder of the flywheel training company Exxentric since 2011, gaining customers in 60 countries and winning multiple awards for Swedish growth companies.
+He is the CEO and co-founder of the flywheel training company Exxentric since 2011, where he has contributed to developing the kBox and selling it to 60 countries and winning awards for Swedish growth companies.
 Since 2018 he has been competing in masters classic powerlifting, finalling 1st–5th in Swedish, European and World championships, and he is a frequent podcast guest, lecturer and interviewee in Europe and the Americas within the field of strength training.

 Fredrik Correa has a background as physician from Karolinska Institute in Stockholm specialized in dermatology.
 Before that, he was a junior ice hockey coach, and earned a B.Sc. in sports science at the Swedish School of Sport and Health Sciences.